Identify Security, Risk, Compliance, and Productivity gaps in your endpoint strategy.

 This is how we do it.

-We get a ton of information on each and every machine that has presented itself on your network for authentication.
+We get a ton of information on each and every machine as well as user identity that has presented itself on your network for authentication.
 The age, location, application inventory, update and patching policies, and compliance status are instantly illuminated.

-We take all that app data and check it against the NIST CVE database before posting the data to reveal the scope, severity and probability of a cyber incident.
+This full inventory of information and application data is checked against the NIST CVE database before posting the data to reveal the scope, severity and probability of a cyber incident.

 And that's how it's done.